BlackMaria/SholdersOfGiants/README.md

-# ShorldersOfGiants
+# SholdersOfGiants

 Thanks to many folks over the years we have tools that can help us improve our privacy.
 However, it seems that there have not been many attempts at making computer privacy easy for people with limited computer knowledge.
 Sadly the state of affairs is there are tons of docs for GPG and all of them could be considered essential reading... but there there are also tons of docs that are antiquated or just not clear enough.
 One unfortunate side effect of google is that it is saturated with beginner howto's that all repeat the same thing, and don't give enough information to be helpful.

-This repo gpg-ShorldersOfGiants is my attempt to reduce the amount of confusion by providing a small list of guides and tools that can help you get started.
+This repo gpg-SholdersOfGiants is my attempt to reduce the amount of confusion by providing a small list of guides and tools that can help you get started.

 ## Missing from most howtos